Projects

 This project required a full-service solution for DCCEEW from database technology evaluation, recommendation & test implementations; solutions architecture design; infracode scripting; container management; and custom API creation, through to system hosting services and ongoing system support in line with a Service Level Agreement.

-This project developed a candidate national address model for Australia and New Zealand, based on the ANZ ICSM Address Strategy 2035.
+This project developed the ICSM national address model for Australia and New Zealand, in response to the ICSM Address Strategy 2035.

-The model is an OWL model and it has been test implemented in both RDF and non-RDF (relational) systems.
+The model is a Semantic Web graph model which has been test implemented in both graph and non-graph (relational) systems.

-• A profile of the ANZ National Address Model and the Place Names Ontology for the representation of Place Names in Queensland
+- A profile of the ICSM National Address Model and the Place Names Ontology and candidate for national adoption